wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/proxy_service_examples/Introduction-to-Proxy-Services.md

     ```

 -   Send the following paylaod to get a market activity report
-    for the day (i.e. quotes for multiple symbols)
+    for the day (i.e. quotes for multiple symbols).
+For this you can use getMarketActivity operation.

     ```xml
     <ser:getMarketActivity xmlns:ser="http://services.samples" xmlns:xsd="http://services.samples/xsd">